MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-manage-oracle.md

 After you have created the data source, it will be available to use with either DirectQuery connections, or through scheduled refresh.

 > [!WARNING]
-> Server and database name have to match between Power BI Desktop and the data source within the on-premises data gateway gateway!
+> Server and database name have to match between Power BI Desktop and the data source within the on-premises data gateway!
 >
 >